 The best treatment for codependency for both parties is psychotherapy.
 Therapy focuses on understanding behaviors and changing reactions to lead to positive outcomes.
 Some of the most successful interventions for codependency include cognitive behavioral therapy, family therapy and group therapy.

-Cognitive behavioral therapy can help individuals recognize and change negative, codependent patterns of thought and beliefs to change their behaviors.
+- Cognitive Behavioral Therapy: Cognitive behavioral therapy can help individuals recognize and change negative, codependent patterns of thought and beliefs to change their behaviors.
 This treatment aims to teach the codependent person how to recognize personal problems and separate them from those of the addicted individual.

-Family therapy can interrupt dysfunctional and unhealthy interaction patterns between people in a codependent relationship and teach family members new ways of interacting.
+- Family Therapy: Family therapy can interrupt dysfunctional and unhealthy interaction patterns between people in a codependent relationship and teach family members new ways of interacting.
 It can also reduce the impact of codependency on parents, children and extended family.
 Couples therapy is a more focused form of family therapy for individuals in codependent marriages or intimate partnerships.

-Group therapy provides codependent individuals with a safe and appropriate space to express their feelings, learn communication and problem-solving skills and discuss their experiences with others who understand.
+- Group Therapy: Group therapy provides codependent individuals with a safe and appropriate space to express their feelings, learn communication and problem-solving skills and discuss their experiences with others who understand.

 Codependency Support Groups